What is atherosclerosis?

 Plaques from atherosclerosis can behave in different ways.

 - They can stay within the artery wall.
 There, the plaque grows to a certain size and stops.
 Because they don't block blood flow, these plaques may never cause any symptoms.

 - They can grow in a slow, controlled way into the path of blood flow.
 Eventually, they cause significant restriction in blood flow.
 Pain on exertion (in the chest or legs) is the usual symptom.

 - The worst-case scenario - plaques can suddenly rupture, allowing blood to clot inside an artery, completely obstructing blood flow.
 In the brain, this causes a stroke; in the heart, a heart attack.

 The plaques of atherosclerosis cause the three main kinds of cardiovascular disease:

 - Coronary artery disease: Stable plaques in the heart's arteries cause angina ( chest pain on exertion).
 Sudden plaque rupture and clotting obstructs blood flow to the heart causing heart muscle to die.
 This is a heart attack, or myocardial infarction.

-- Cerebrovascular disease: Ruptured plaques in the brain's arteries can obstruct bllod supply to the brain causing a stroke, with the potential of permanent brain damage.
-Temporary blockages in an artery can cause transient ischaemic attacks (TIAs), which are warning signs of stroke; however, there is no brain injury.
+- Cerebrovascular disease: Ruptured plaques in the brain's arteries can obstruct blood supply to the brain causing a stroke, with the potential of permanent brain damage.
+Temporary blockages in an artery can cause transient ischaemic attacks (TIAs), which are warning signs of stroke, but with no brain injury.